Mobile Mapping Solutions

 Anyone who needs to document large-scale sites quickly and authoritatively would benefit from Trimble's MX series gear.

 Mobile Mapping can also be used to accelerate the fieldwork on a terrestrial scanning project.
-Surveying and engineering companies utilize this technology, but other mapping firms, and anyone who owns or manages assets, such as municipalities, utility companies and their contractors as well as large campuses (college, hospital, military base), etc. could all benefit.
+Surveying and engineering companies utilize this technology, but other mapping firms, and anyone who owns or manages assets, such as municipalities, utility companies, and their contractors as well as large campuses (colleges, hospitals, military bases), etc. could all benefit.

 Meet Chris Breedlove - Duncan Parnell's Mobile Mapping Expert